Today I explain how to disassemble a HP Pavilion dm3 series notebook.

 On the following picture you can see how to open the touch pad cable connector.

-Start separating the top cover assembly from the notebook base.
+Start separating the top cover assembly from the bottom.

 You can use a thin piece of plastic (I’m using guitar pick) as a case cracker.